 Moreover, there are some collagen molecules containing sequences of hydrophobic amino acids inserted in the plasma membrane.
 For example, type XIII and XVII collagens.
 Collagen type XVII is part of the molecular structure of hemidesmosomes.

-No matter the type, collagen is synthesized inside the cell as a precursor: the pro-collagen molecule.
+No matter the type, collagen is synthesized inside the cell as a precursor: the pro-collagen molecule (Figure 4).
 First, alpha chains are synthesized in the endoplasmic reticulum, where proline becomes hydroxyproline by hydroxylation.
 Proline and hydroxyproline may be up to 20 % of the alpha chain.
 GLycosylation (type O-glycosylation) of alpha chains also occurs in the reticulum.
 At this point, three alpha chains join together by hydrogen bonds to finally form the pro-collagen molecule.
 Disulfide bridges are also formed between the alpha chains.
 Pro-collagen molecules are recognized and linked by transmembrane receptors and packaged in COPII coated vesicles.
 Typical COPII vesicles are 60 to 90 nm in diameter, but COPII vesicles transporting pro-collagen are 500 nm in diameter because pro-collagen molecules are around 300 nm in length.
 It is not known how pro-collagen molecules arrive at the Golgi apparatus, cross it, and are released from the TGN to the extracellular space by exocytosis.
 It is of notice that some cells are able to select different cell membrane domains for releasing different types of collagen.
 During or after the releasing process, terminal amino acid sequences are enzymatically removed from alpha chains of the pro-collagen molecules so that pro-collagen becomes collagen molecules.
-These terminal sequences were preventing spontaneous assembling of collagen molecules inside the cell (see the figure).
+These terminal sequences were preventing spontaneous assembling of collagen molecules inside the cell.

 Collagen is mainly synthesized by fibroblasts, myofibroblasts, osteoblasts and chondrocytes.
 Some collagen types are synthesized by other cells such as epithelial cells.